Golang Benchmarking, Part 1

 }

 1.3.
-Run a Simple Benchmark & Analyze Results
+Run the Benchmark & View Results

 Go benchmarks are run via the standard go test command, with specific CLI flags used to control benchmark behavior.